dmdevgo/RxPM/README.md

 We focus on practice, so the library solves most of the typical presentation layer problems.

+> Also, see a [multiplatform implementation](https://github.com/dmdevgo/Premo) of the Presentation Model.

 ### Why PM and not MVVM?

 Actually the only difference between these two is that PM does'n have automated binding.
 So PM name is just more correct for us.
 However many call it MVVM, so let it be.

 ### The Diagram

 <img src="/docs/images/rxpm_diagram.png">

 ## Usage